tvadde/CocktailBook/README.md

 ```
 > The snippet just shows one cocktail object with truncated texts but the API provides 13 cocktail objects in the array

-All the cocktail json objects have the same properties and most of them are self explanatory.
+All the cocktail JSON objects have the same properties and most of them are self explanatory.
 The only ones I want to emphasize are the `imageName` and `type`.
 To avoid over-complicating the task the `imageName` property contains a name of an image that is already part app's bundle, in this case `pinacolada` is an image inside the `Assets`.
 The `type` property can contain only two values `alcoholic` and `non-alcoholic`.

 The `CocktailAPIError` is not important for developing the required tasks, it is there only if you choose to complete one of the optional tasks (handling errors).